 As for traveling within Europe, some countries require a passport to cross borders, but 26 countries are a party to the Schengen Agreement, which means you do not need a passport to travel between these countries: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovak Republic, Slovenia, Spain, Sweden, and Switzerland.
 There are three islands that are also part of the Schengen Zone, even though their borders are outside of the continent: The Azores, Madeira, and the Canary Islands.

 How to Get a Passport Book for Travel to Europe

 Apply for a passport as soon as your travel to Europe is confirmed.
 The cost will be greater if you apply for a passport within three weeks of travel time and need an expedited application.
 You can learn more about the requirements and documents needed to obtain a U.S. passport here.

 If you already have a valid passport book, make sure it is valid for at least six months after your departure date and has at least one blank page for an entry stamp.
 If not, apply for a renewal passport at least three weeks before travel or pay a higher fee for an expedited passport.

 So, Do I Need a Passport to Visit Europe?

 In summary: Yes.
 Europe passport requirements state that a valid U.S. passport is necessary to enter any of its 50 countries.
 Once you arrive in Europe, you can travel between certain countries without a passport, but you will need a passport when departing.
-Most Europe passport requirements dictate at least one blank page for an entry stamp and a passport that is valid for at least six months after departure date.
+Most European passport requirements dictate a passport that is valid for at least six months after departure date and has at least one blank page for an entry stamp.